RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 ### Creating a volume template

 Let us create a volume template that uses encryption.
-When you create new volumes, you can refer to this volume template.
+Whenever you create new volumes, you can refer to this volume template.

 --encryption-provider: Specifies the encryption provider, in this case, nova.volume.encryptors.luks.LuksEncryptor.